-Maki received his Masters in Social Work from BYU, and is now currently working towards getting his LCSW.
+Maki received his Masters in Social Work from BYU.
 He has years of experience working with a variety of populations.
 He spent the past 5 years working as a mentor for youth in several different residential treatment centers here in the state of Utah.
 He's also spent a year working with family and children helping them with specific needs and connecting them to needed services.

 Maki's mental health interest also includes his experience working with the Utah County Department of Drug and Alcohol Prevention and Treatment, specifically working with individuals overcoming addiction, and who are in need of overcoming Trauma.
 Maki also Worked for the LDS Church in the Development Counseling services department and spent the majority of his time helping individuals seek employment or continuing education.